mahasalmanc/sql-challenge/README.md

 # sql-challenge

-SQL file is attached.
-My data was not importing correctly, I will resubmit soon.
+Please look at Module9.2 file, that is the updated one.
+I will still resubmit one more time.